percydev11/percydev11/README.md

 - 👋 Hi, I’m @percydev11
-- 👀 I’m interested in developing Android apps
+- 👀 I’m interested in Web developing
-- 🌱 I’m currently learning Java and Kotlin
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on (I still do not collaborate, soon I will).
 - 📫 How to reach me @VanesaPercy in Twitter.